 The Ashley Edison Solution

-Ashley Edison has helped clients in various industries overcome voltage challenges with a specialised range of Automatic Voltage Regulator and Power Conditioning products.
+Ashley Edison has helped clients in various industries overcome voltage challenges with a specialised range of Automatic Voltage regulators and Power Conditioning products.
 We understand that a clean voltage supply is pivotal to businesses, regardless of their industry.
 Banyan Tree Seychelles, being one of the finest beach resorts – deserves only the best solution.

-Proposing an Automatic Voltage Regulator takes more than calculating its load consumption, voltage swing and other technical parameters.
+Proposing an Automatic Voltage Regulator takes more than calculating its load consumption, voltage swing, and other technical parameters.
 The fact that the resort is situated in a tropical climate and close to the ocean poses additional challenges.
 We needed to ensure that the proposed Automatic Voltage Regulator could withstand the year-long hot temperature and salt air corrosion.

-Our answer to Banyan Tree’s power quality issues is a high precision 1,000 kVA Automatic Voltage Regulator.
+Our answer to Banyan Tree’s power quality issues is a high-precision 1,000 kVA Automatic Voltage Regulator.
 The voltage Regulator features a plug-and-forget servo electronic design.
 It requires virtually no maintenance and is ideal for a remote premise like Banyan Tree Seychelles.

 High Precision 1,000 KVA Automatic Voltage Regulator (AVR)

 The Ashley Edison Automatic Voltage Regulator ensures that voltage is regulated within 1% of the nominal voltage.
 Besides high output accuracy, the voltage regulator has a 12% input tolerance to mitigate the wide input swing.
 With independent phase balancing & control, our solution provides the resort with a stable power supply regardless of its varying load.

 We ensure that the AVR has a high enough capacity rating to cater to future expansions.
 We also mitigate potential environmental challenges that may affect the AVR’s durability as follow: